 - Result: All relevant customer data from your martech — CRM, DMP, ESP, data warehouses, and other core software you use — consolidates in your CDP in real time.
 If you have BlueConic, your segments automatically and dynamically update in real time, allowing you to activate that data moments after merging.

 When you have time-sensitive promotional activities required to convert new customers — prospective subscribers of your newspaper, possible buyers of your clothing line, fans of your sports team, etc. — it’s critical today to have precise, reliable data access for those particular people and segments.

 Individualization a primary goal for brands with their real-time marketing strategies

 We will never, ever say it’s “either-or” when it comes individualization and personalization (which, by the way, are not one and the same, despite what some marketers may say.)

-However, individualization can offer more value than the latter for companies in certain sectors: ecommerce organizations, financial services firms, direct-to-consumer brands, and the like.
+However, individualization can offer more value than the latter for certain companies, like ecommerce organizations, financial services firms, and direct-to-consumer brands.

 In short, individual marketing is a hyper-targeted version of personalized marketing.

-Both utilize real-time data related to distinct customer segments to employ real-time marketing, but the former approach allows you to provide much more targeted, custom messaging that a given customer knows is meant just for them.
+Both utilize real-time data related to distinct customer segments to employ real-time marketing and messaging.
+But the former approach allows you to provide much more targeted, custom messaging that a given customer knows is meant just for them.